Employee Handbook Sample: Everything You Need to Include

 As times change and unconsidered issues come up, the employee handbook must be updated.
-It's important that there's a provision in the employee handbook that allows for update and change.
+There must be a provision in the employee handbook that allows for updates and change.
 Consider adding a statement that says, "These policies are subject to change.
 You may receive a modified employee handbook."

 Other Policies to Include in Your Employee Handbook

 Your employee handbook should reflect the personality of your business community.
 This means that your employee handbook should be unique to your office culture.
 When preparing an employee handbook, take time to consider what is most important to your company.
 Design the employee handbook around what is important to your business.

 This is also the time to decide what tone you want to use in your employee handbook.
 Most employee handbooks are formal documents that take an academic or boring tone.
 This is an important document and a formal tone is not bad, as long as it fits the culture of your office.